5Euclidean vector spaces

 is bounded.
 Now use Fourier-Motzkin elimination to show the same without sketching.

-5.6.2 Open, closed and compact subsets and boundaries of subsets
+5.6.2 Open, closed and compact subsets and boundaries and interiors of subsets

 Open subsets